French TVLLE fusil-de-chasse kit,

 by Russel Bouchard.
 This is a small book with great detail on all the variations of Fusil de Tulle, from the early guns, Grenadier, Buccaneer, Hunting, Fine, Pistol and Ordinaire.
 Details on all measurements and markings, and photos of differences in hardware.
 A wonderful small reference.
 Soft bound.

-This well finished fine fusil is stocked in cherry, with brass furniture.
-This 20 gauge smoothbore was assembled by Michael Hayes
+This well finished fine fusil is stocked in black walnut with bright finished iron furniture.
+This 20 gauge smoothbore was assembled by contemporary maker J.E.
+Brown

 Our bottom view shows the classic rounded baluster wrist, which begins at the trigger, and runs to the toe of the buttplate.
 This typical French architecture seems strange today, but is quite comfortable to aim and shoot.
 It feels about the same as a modern gun, despite the distinctive shape.